What is Information Risk Management?

-Internet of Things (IoT) technology is being adopted more rapidly than ever before.
+Internet of Things (IoT) technology is being adopted more rapidly than ever.
 Experts estimate that 31 billion IoT devices will be connected to the internet this year.
-Combined with our growing reliance on automation, remote work, and artificial intelligence, information security is increasingly vital.
+Information security is increasingly vital with our reliance on automation, remote work, and artificial intelligence.
 For example, 47% of companies have embedded at least one instance of AI in standard processes.
 The more complex our systems become, the greater the threat of attack or breach.

-In this post, we’ll take a closer look at the threats facing your business, as well as the consequences of not taking information risk management seriously.
+In this post, we’ll look closer at your business’s threats and the consequences of not taking information risk management seriously.

 Threats, Vulnerabilities, and Risks

-Technological solutions are a key component of your information risk management program.
-But the best technologies can’t effectively protect your systems if you don’t implement them correctly as part of a comprehensive information security plan.
-However, before you can develop a plan, you need to know what you’re planning for.
+Technological solutions are a crucial component of your information risk management program.
+However, the best technologies can’t effectively protect your systems if you don’t implement them correctly as part of a comprehensive information security plan.
+However, you must know what you’re planning for before you can develop a plan.

-Information security threats, vulnerabilities, and risks may all sound like pretty much the same thing.
+Information security threats, vulnerabilities, and risks may sound the same.
+But they’re not.

-In information risk management terms, a threat refers to a new incident or event that has the potential to harm your organization in some way.
+In information risk management terms, a threat refers to a new incident or event that can somehow harm your organization.
 There are several different types of threats your business may encounter.

 - Natural: Disasters like floods, hurricanes, earthquakes, or tornadoes